-It is believed that Rohtak traces its roots to the times of Indus valley civilization.
-The Minars that have been excavated at Khokhrakot are typical of the Indus valley times.
+It is believed that Rohtak traces its roots to the times of the Indus Valley Civilization.
+The minars that have been excavated at Khokhra Kot are typical of the Indus Valley times.
 It also finds mention in Mahabharata as Rohitika.

-Rohtak was also possibly the capital of Bahudhanyaka the kingdom of Yaudheyas.
+Rohtak was also possibly the capital of Bahudhanyaka, the kingdom of Yaudheyas.
 The coin moulds of the Yadhyayas of the 3-4 century AD have been discovered in a large number.
-The fact that the town existed during the Kushanas is testified by the Khushana Pillar Capital found here.
+The fact that the town existed during the Kushans is testified by the Kushana Pillar Capital found here.
 The pillar is decorated with carving of winged lions and riders.
 It is believed that Rohtak continued to flourish till the 10th century AD.
 Today, Rohtak is home to several educational institutes.
 It is also famous for the Indian snack, rewri.

-Excavations carried out in Rohtak have revealed a Harappan site with painted grey ware artefacts.
-This site, discovered at village Girawad on the Madina-Samargopalpur road, dates back to the Mahabharata period.
-You can also visit Tilyar Lake, which is located approximately 42 kilometres form Delhi-Haryana border.
-The area surrounding the lake is one of the greenest stretches in the region and therefore, attracts a huge number of tourists from Delhi and surrounding areas.
+Excavations carried out in Rohtak have revealed a Harappan site with painted greyware artefacts.
+This site, discovered at village Girawad on the Madina-Samar Gopalpur road, dates back to the Mahabharata period.
+You can also visit Tilyar Lake, which is located approximately 42 kilometres from Delhi-Haryana border.
+The area surrounding the lake is one of the greenest stretches in the region and therefore, attracts a huge number of tourists from Delhi and the surrounding areas.

-The Radha Krishan Temple in Maham attracts devotees the year round.
-You can also visit the Khokar Fort believed to have been constructed by the Khokars.
+The Radha Krishna Temple in Maham attracts devotees the year round.
+You can also visit the Khokar Fort believed to have been constructed by the Khokhars.
 It was a grand and formidable fort in its heyday but now, unfortunately, lies in ruins.

 The climate of Rohtak is varied in nature.

-Rohtak is well connected with road, rail and air.
+Rohtak is well connected by road, rail and air.